05 Nov 2018

 ““As always, we cannot wait to welcome our guests and hear them share their industry expertise and insight.
 We’re delighted that Gerald Ratner will be our new keynote speaker to replace Dan Dalton, whom we are sorry can’t join us this year.
 No doubt hearing how Gerald ultimately triumphed in the face of challenge, which draws parallels with the aftermarket’s own story, will go down a storm at the Conference.”

-Alliance Automotive Group UK has announced that it has recently completed the acquisition of Yorkshire Exhaust Specialists; an existing member of the United Aftermarket buying group.Read More
+Alliance Automotive Group UK has announced that it has recently completed the acquisition of Linings...Read More